 The following table highlights four typical careers for entrepreneur majors and the salary potentials for each.

-Skills Gained in an Entrepreneurship Program
+Skills Gained With a Entrepreneurship Degree

-As they progress, students build skills and competencies in the areas of business, finance, marketing, sales, and strategic planning.
+As they progress, students build skills and competencies in business, finance, marketing, sales, and strategic planning.
 Some programs also allow learners to intern under a successful entrepreneur.

 - Work Ethic

 Getting a business off the ground doesn't just require risk.
 It also requires someone willing to work incredibly long and hard hours.

 Entrepreneurs communicate with investors, stakeholders, clients, employees, and freelancers.
 Sometimes they may need to act as a salesperson for the business, while other times they might need to call an investor to provide an update on projected growth.

 Entrepreneurship programs focus on giving students the business management and innovation skills required to succeed in a startup.
 Some programs may also offer concentrations for students hoping to work in particular industries, including hospitality and tourism.

 Concentrations can help future entrepreneurs prepare to launch certain types of businesses or find work in specific fields.